TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project2_OpenData/doc/project2_desc.md

 ### Suggested team workflow
 1. [wk1] Week 1 is the **planning** week.
 Read data description and browse data.
-2. [wk1] Each team is strongly recommended to demonstrate project progress by posting a project plan with task assignments as issues on GitHub by Feburary 10th.
+2. [wk1] Each team is strongly recommended to demonstrate project progress by posting a project plan with task assignments as issues on GitHub by Sep 27th.
 3. [wk1] As a team, read the example blog posts, projects from [Spring 2016](http://tzstatsads.github.io//2016/09/21/Spr2016Project2-summary.html) and [Fall 2016](http://tzstatsads.github.io//2016/11/09/Fal-l2016-Project2-Summary.html) on NYC open data, or other interesting analyses found online together (not necessarily face-to-face).
 During the discussion, study a number of analyses carefully on the techniques and computational packages used.
 	 * "What information is of value or interesting?"
      * "Which analysis/visualization is particularly informative?"